 The installation program does not write the information it gathers into the installer.xml file until you exit the installation program, and you cannot go back when you use the text-based installation program.
 Therefore, when you use the text-based installation program, you should plan your installation carefully in advance, using the Basic Vibe Installation Summary Sheet or the Advanced Vibe Installation Summary Sheet.
-If you make a mistake during the installation, continue to the end of the installation process and exit the installation program normally, so that all information is saved.
-Then run the text-based installation program again.
+If you make a mistake during the installation, continue to the end of the installation program again.
 Your previous information is supplied as defaults and you can change the information as needed.